nitin-motiani/jlisp/src/Plans.md

 25. Moving to use BigDecimals for Numbers.
 Else can't do operations on abstract Number class

+26. Seems to me our parser will tank on multiple expressions in a row type thing.
+Example a (+ 1 2).
+Will handle this later

 Exception Types Required :-
 1. Variable not found.
 Scheme REPL shows me unbound variable.
 So may show some cool message like that
 2. Condition in if should be boolean type